 A trampoline is a decent investment for your yard.
 Trampoline should last for years, and will benefit from regular care and maintenance.
 This should help extend the life of the trampoline and make your trampoline last longer, as well as give countless hours of fun for the kids.

 We’ll start by going through your Seasonal Guide to Trampoline Care what you need to do during each season to care for your trampoline.
 We’ll then go through what you can do to protect your trampoline from each of the elements.
-Finally, we’ll look the specifics of caring for and maintaining each part of your trampoline.
+Finally, we’ll look the specifics of caring for and maintaining each different part of your trampoline.

 Let’s jump in!